MyHubAlex/feathers-guide/offline/syncdata-syncnet.md

 Let's say a portion of your [Neighborhood Watch](https://en.wikipedia.org/wiki/Neighborhood_watch) app allows residents to report the location of a suspect in realtime, while the neighborhood waits for law enforcement to arrive.
-Your app may allow update the suspect's location by using the mobile's geolocation.
+Your app may allow residents to update the suspect's location by using the mobile's geolocation.

 ![neighborhood watch geolocation](./assets/watch-1a.jpg)

-You may decide, after assessing the application and legal requirements, to maintain one record for the suspect which contains only his latest location.
+You may decide, after assessing the application needs and legal requirements, to maintain only one record which contains only the suspect's latest location.
-All your clients will be updating this one record.
+All the residents will be updating this one record.

-In this use case, you might not care about detecting mutation conflicts among the various clients.
+In this use case, although many clients are updating the same record, you might not care about detecting mutation conflicts among the various clients.
 The app just cares about the latest sighting.

 ![neighborhood watch mutations](./assets/watch-1c.jpg)

 You have two choices.
-- You could use the sync-data strategy with the conflict resolver always choosing the client server's latest record.
+- You could use the sync-data strategy with the conflict resolver always choosing the client services's latest record, or
-- You could use the own-data strategy and let the client mutations update over one another naturally.
+- You could use the own-data strategy and let the client mutations update over one another based solely on when the clients do the mutation.

 ## Keep things simple